This easy slow cooker stuffing recipe saves oven space and comes out flavorful and moist every single time!

 Absolutely!
 If you don’t have a slow cooker, you can transfer the stuffing mixture to a 9×13 baking dish and bake it in the oven.
 Preheat the oven to 350°F and bake for about 30-40 minutes, or until the top is golden brown and the stuffing is cooked through.

-more sides to make
+more easy holiday sides

 - butternut squash soup